 In June 2005 I delivered my lecture “If you can read this I can prove God exists” and posted it on my website.

 Today, I have to thank a brotherhood of evangelical atheists for making it world-famous.
+It became the longest-running, most viewed thread on the largest atheist discussion board in the world.

 A few months after I posted my talk, a gentleman named Rob sent me an email that said, “I see right through your sophistry and pseudoscience…” and an intense discussion began.